mikehappythoughts/React-18-keep-fit/README.md

 ## Documentation

-For detailed explanation on how things work, check out the [documentation](https://reactjs.org/).
+For detailed explanation on React, check out the [documentation](https://reactjs.org/).

 ## Getting Started